DmitryF-go/articles/Ubuntu/01_Commands_dictionary.md

 `mc` call Midnight Commander file manager.

 `mkdir dirname` make new directory.

+`module` - command interface to the Modules package.

 `more` view (but not modify) the contents of a text file one screen at a time.
 `less` is a similar command with the extended capability of allowing both